yuuki-kimiya/collection_tweet/README.md

-# collection_tweet
+collection_tweet
+====
+## Overview
-Collection tweet data from TwitterAPI.
+- Collection tweet data from TwitterAPI on Google Apps Script.
+And, collected tweets are paste to Google Spreadseet.

+## Demo
+- TBD

+## Requirement
+- TBD